Electrolytic capacitor: "Wet" aluminium capacitor

+The "wet" aluminum electrolytic is the modern electrolytic capacitor that created high volumetric density.
+Julius Lilienfield obtained 3 key patents crucial for manufacturing of the wet aluminum electrolytic capacitor, US patents #1,976,700, #2,062,464, and #2,662,995.

 The first industrially realized electrolytic capacitors consisted of a metallic box used as the cathode.
 It was filled with a borax electrolyte dissolved in water, in which a folded aluminium anode plate was inserted.
 Applying a DC voltage from outside, an oxide layer was formed on the surface of the anode.
 The advantage of these capacitors was that they were significantly smaller and cheaper than all other capacitors at this time relative to the realized capacitance value.
 This construction with different styles of anode construction but with a case as cathode and container for the electrolyte was used up to the 1930s and was called a "wet" electrolytic capacitor, in the sense of its having a high water content.

 The first more common application of wet aluminium electrolytic capacitors was in large telephone exchanges, to reduce relay hash (noise) on the 48 volt DC power supply.
 The development of AC-operated domestic radio receivers in the late 1920s created a demand for large-capacitance (for the time) and high-voltage capacitors for the valve amplifier technique, typically at least 4 microfarads and rated at around 500 volts DC.
 Waxed paper and oiled silk film capacitors were available, but devices with that order of capacitance and voltage rating were bulky and prohibitively expensive.